False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

 Other courts, however, have announced a slightly lower standard.
 In these cases, a false light only has to be offensive to a reasonable person.14

 False light claims in California are sometimes like defamation claims in terms of the facts involved.
-In these situations, California courts require plaintiffs to show that a defendant acted with malice.15
+California courts require you to show that a defendant acted with malice in these situations.15

 There are six common defenses raised in false light lawsuits.
 These are:

-- The plaintiff cannot support all the elements discussed above.
+- You cannot support all the elements discussed above.

 - The average person would not think there was offensiveness in the false light.

-- Public disclosure was true and contained no false information about the plaintiff.
+- Public disclosure was true and contained no false information about you.

 - Public disclosure was an opinion and not a false fact.